 Furuncles develop rapidly as pink or red bumps.
 They are often painful.
 The surrounding skin is typically red, inflamed and tender.

-Furuncles may go away without any intervention, but sometimes they burst and heal without a scar within 2 days to 3 weeks.
+Furuncles may go away without any intervention.
+Sometimes they burst and heal without a scar within 2 days to 3 weeks.

 They are common among teenagers and young adults, and they affect males more than females.
 Overcrowded and unhygienic living conditions increase the risk.